wprightontime/wprightontime/readme.txt

 It enables its users to control all scheduled events, by overriding the visitor-activated cron system, with a user defined call to wp-cron.php.

-<strong>WpRightOnTime is a paid service</strong>, this plugin is just the interface for connecting with the API.
+<strong>WpRightOnTime is a webservice</strong>, you can start with a free account.

 To use this service you will need a valid API key from <a href="https://www.wprightontime.com">wprightontime.com</a>.

+This plugin is the interface for connecting with the service API.

 == Installation ==
 1. You need to create an account in <a href="https://www.wprightontime.com">wprightontime.com</a>.